OPEN-NEXT/wp2.2_dev/README.md

 * `repository`: String containing the repository URL.
 * `platform`: String, only `Wikifactory` for now.
 * `requested_data`: Object containing the following:
+  * `files_editability`: Object containing the following:
+    * `files_count`: Integer number of (presumed to be) CAD files that are not text documents or data files (like CSV).
+    * `files_openness`: Object containing the following:
+      * `open`: Integer number of files using open formats.
+      * `closed`: Integer number of files using closed/proprietary formats.
+      * `other`: Integer number of files not categorised in either of the above.
+    * `files_encoding`: Object containing the following:
+      * `binary`: Integer number of files using binary formats.
+      * `text`: Integer number of files using text-based formats.
+      * `other`: Integer number of files not categorised in either of the above.
   * `files_info`: Object containing the following:
     * `total_files`: Integer of total number of files in the repository.
     * `ecad_files`: Integer number of electronic CAD files.